uberspark/uberxmhf/xmhf/doc/debugging-xmhf.md

 For machines without a physical serial port (e.g., laptops), you may leverage Intel Active Management Technology (AMT) Serial-Over-LAN (SOL) capability.
-AMT SOL exposes a serial port (.to the underlying platform once enabled (typically in the BIOS).
+AMT SOL exposes a serial port to the underlying platform once enabled (typically in the BIOS).

 Serial Debuging without AMT